 It isn’t either totally about general business impressions.
-At a recent meeting in London I walked to the conference room through an office which seemed to be populated by pizza delivery personnel who had misplaced both their mopeds and their pizzas.
+At a pre-pandemic meeting in London I walked to the conference room through an office which seemed to be populated by pizza delivery personnel who had misplaced both their mopeds and their pizzas.
 Even if the client meeting is in a side office, many have glass walls and visitors generally have to pass through common areas.
 People do note the state of the offices, as well as the people working in them.
 This office did not inspire confidence and part of that message came from the way the personnel were dressed.
 It looked sloppy.
+Was that a bias?
+For sure, but it wasn’t a tech start up.
+I did factor that bias into consideration.

 The fact is that grooming does make a difference.
 It sends out an important message to all around about us as individuals, as well as the organisations we work with and for.
 More importantly it’s also a signal about how we feel about ourselves and our jobs.